-Judge reinstates proposed listing of bi-state sage grouse
+US judge reinstates proposed listing of bi-state sage grouse

 RENO, Nev.
-(AP) — A U.S. judge who ruled earlier federal wildlife officials illegally denied Endangered Species Act protection for a population of bi-state sage grouse in California and Nevada in 2015 has reinstated the proposed listing of the bird as threatened until a new review determines if it’s on the brink of extinction.
+(AP) — A U.S. judge who earlier ruled federal wildlife officials illegally denied Endangered Species Act protection for a population of bi-state sage grouse in California and Nevada in 2015 has reinstated the proposed listing of the bird as threatened until a new review determines whether it’s on the brink of extinction.

-In the meantime, Chief Magistrate Judge Joseph Spero in San Francisco also ordered reinstatement of the proposed designation of more than 2,800 square miles (7,200 sq. kilometers) of critical habitat along the Sierra’s eastern front.
+In the meantime, U.S. District Chief Magistrate Judge Joseph Spero in San Francisco also ordered on Friday reinstatement of the proposed designation of more than 2,800 square miles (7,200 square kilometers) of critical habitat along the Sierra’s eastern front.

-Conservationists who sued to protect the ground-welling bird says it’s an important victory for numerous species with subgroups isolated from larger populations due to development.
-Bi-state grouse are related to, but distinct from, the greater sage grouse found in 12 western states.
+Spero said in a ruling in May the U.S. Fish and Wildlife Service ignored its own best scientific evidence when it reversed course three years ago on its 2013 proposal to declare the bi-state grouse threatened.

-U.S. Fish and Wildlife Service officials say they’re pondering their next step.
+His latest ruling gives the agency until Oct.
+1, 2019, to publish a new final listing determination in the Federal Register.

 Most Read Business Stories